Last Updated: 04/13/2015

 Specifically, our goals are to help states create, improve, and operate sustainable Early Hearing Detection and Intervention (EHDI) systems in which:

-- Young children are screened periodically for hearing loss and receive appropriate follow-up services.
+- are screened periodically for hearing loss and receive appropriate follow-up.

-To accomplish these goals, with an added focus on ensuring that children who need services do not become lost to follow-up after screening, NCHAM will:
+To accomplish these objectives, with an added focus on ensuring that children who need services do not become lost to follow-up after screening, NCHAM will:

 - Continue and refine the most successful technical assistance activities provided during previous years through the Technical Assistance Network.